-Here's what Phase 3 of re-opening will look like in Virginia
+Here’s what Phase 3 of re-opening will look like in Virginia

-RICHMOND, Va.
-(WHSV) — On Thursday, Virginia Governor Ralph Northam outlined what Phase 3 will look like for Virginia's reopening, announcing that it won't start until at least Friday, June 26.
+On Thursday, Virginia Governor Ralph Northam outlined what Phase 3 will look like for Virginia’s reopening, announcing that it won’t start until at least Friday, June 26.

-The final slide from a slideshow presetned by Governor Ralph Northam about Virginia'a Phase 3 plans on June 18, 2020

 That would be three weeks since most of Virginia began Phase 2 on June 5, followed by Richmond and northern Virginia joining a week later on June 12.